Lane Osborne

 With more than 25 years in education, Gerard Gouthro finds his joy in helping his students to build their confidence in writing, creating and performing.

-Currently, he is a staff member at the Guelph Collegiate Vocational Institute where he serves on the school’s Leadership team as the Minor Head of the Arts, teaches classes in Dramatic Arts and Leadership and serves as the staff advisor to the Student Senate Team.
+Currently, he is a staff member at the Guelph Collegiate Vocational Institute where he serves on the school’s leadership team as the Minor Head of the Arts, teaches classes in dramatic arts and leadership and serves as the staff advisor to the Student Senate.

-From 6 to 86, he has had the pleasure of bringing his love for live theatre to people of all ages.
-His latest adventure in the MADE program is another chance to get inspired by other creatives while sharing his passion and knowledge in a collaborative and supportive environment.
+From 6 to 96, Gerard has the pleasure of bringing his love for live theatre to people of all ages.
+His latest adventure in the MADE program is another chance to be inspired by other creatives while sharing his passion and knowledge in a collaborative and supportive environment.

 Interested in Applying?